Occupant

 Occupant is a 2011 American thriller film featuring Van Hansis as Danny, a young New Yorker about to inherit an old apartment.
 It was written by Jonathan Brett and directed by Henry S. Miller and shot in New York City, USA.
 It also stars Cody Horn and Thorsten Kaye.

-The film premiered on the opening night of the Gotham Screen Film Festival & Screenplay Contest on October 14, 2011 in New York City.
+The film premiered on the opening night of the Gotham Screen Film Festival & Screenplay Contest on October 14, 2011, in New York City.
 On October 18, 2011, the film was released on-demand in many cable systems and on most digital platforms (i.e., iTunes, Amazon, Blockbuster, PlayStation) in the U.S. and Canada.
 A full list of providers, as well as trailers, interviews and other information can be viewed at the movie's website.
-The DVD will be released in November 2011.
+The DVD was released in November 2011.

 Synopsis

-Occupant is a psychological thriller about the value of patience and importance of human contact.
+Occupant is a psychological thriller about the value of patience and the importance of human contact.

 The film opens as an old woman dies in her bed.
-The following day her estranged grandson, Danny, comes to the rent controlled apartment to ID the body, and the building's strange doorman encourages him to squat in the apartment until a lawyer friend of the doorman can transfer the lease to Danny permanently.
+The following day, her estranged grandson, Danny, comes to the rent-controlled apartment to ID the body, and the building's strange doorman encourages him to squat in the apartment until a lawyer can transfer the lease to Danny permanently.

-Danny is instructed to not leave the apartment for 12 days by the Lawyer and then by the doorman Joe.
+Danny is instructed to not leave the apartment for 12 days by the lawyer and then by the doorman Joe.
 Joe becomes his only contact to the outside world and brings him groceries, since if Danny leaves the apartment himself, the landlord could lock him out.
-After about three or four days he starts switching from the kid who had to be convinced to stay by the doorman, to the kid who feels that the apartment was for him, and only him.
-As the days progress further, Danny begins to suffer from cabin fever leading to delusions and hallucinations.
-Also during this time strange things begin to happen and other people that enter the apartment go missing.
+After about three or four days, he starts to change from the guy who had to be convinced to stay in the apartment to a guy who feels that the apartment was for him, and only him.
+As the days progress further, Danny begins to suffer from cabin fever, leading to delusions and hallucinations.
+At the same time, strange things begin to happen and other people who enter the apartment go missing.

-By the 9th day his cabin fever has progressed to the extreme.
-On this day Danny’s cat Ziggy goes missing, Danny finds a bloody claw then goes crazy smashing through walls, thinking Ziggy is hidden behind it.
-The doorbell buzzes and neighbor tells him to keep down the racket.
+By the ninth day, Danny's cabin fever has progressed to the extreme.
+Danny’s cat, Ziggy, goes missing, then Danny discovers a bloody claw and starts smashing through walls, thinking Ziggy is hidden in the crawl space.
+The doorbell buzzes and a neighbor tells him to keep down the racket.
 Then the power goes out.